Eileen Melvin: Career

-Eileen earned a degree from Boston College and a Master of Public Administration from American University.
-She began her career working at the American Enterprise Institute in Washington, DC and as a Legislative Aide to Senator John Heinz, specializing in health care issues of the Senate Finance Committee, and as a member of the Reagan Transition team.
+Melvin began her career working at the American Enterprise Institute in Washington, DC and as a Legislative Aide to Senator John Heinz, specializing in health care issues of the Senate Finance Committee, and as a member of the Reagan Transition team.

 For ten years, Melvin was president of Economic Development Strategies, a Woman Business Enterprise (WBE), guiding businesses and municipalities with projects to preserve and increase job creation.

 She was appointed by Governor Mark Schweiker in 2002 and reappointed by Governor Rendell in 2007 to the Pennsylvania Unemployment Compensation Board of Review (UCBR).
 Both appointments were approved by the Pennsylvania Senate.
 In 2012, Governor Tom Corbett appointed her as chairman of the UCBR.